 The first CAPEC list was released in May 2007, consisting of 101 attack patterns.
 At the moment, the current version is 3.1 (released in April 2019).
 The latest version describes more than 500 attack patterns.

 Like CWE, CAPEC identifiers are fixed.
 Most CAPEC entries consist of:

 - CAPEC identifier and name of the attack pattern

 - Related CWE entries

-CVSS allows you to get an idea about the potential severity of a specific vulnerability, and to customize the score according to your own IT landscape.
-CVE identifiers allow people to get globally unique identifiers for vulnerabilities to clearly refer to them.
-The CWE system allows people to clearly refer to software weaknesses while the CAPEC system allows people to clearly refer to attack patterns.
+CVSS allows you to get an idea about the potential severity of a specific vulnerability and to customize the score according to your own IT landscape.
+CVE identifiers enable people to get globally unique identifiers for vulnerabilities to refer to them.
+The CWE system allows people to refer to software weaknesses, while the CAPEC system allows people to refer to attack patterns.
 As a security professional, you should know these systems.